It is easy to fix the little things that put buyers right off property, and here is how to identify them and put them right.

 Dark or Dim Rooms

-Make the most of the light you have in the house, by replacing dim light fixtures, installing additional light fixtures, repainting small rooms with light colours, trimming obstructive tree branches, and cleaning windows to bring in more light.
+Make the most of the light you have in the house, by replacing dim light fixtures, opening the shutters if you have them, installing additional light fixtures, repainting small rooms with light colours, trimming obstructive tree branches, and cleaning windows to bring in more light.

 If you suffer from flies, cockroaches, ants, or any other insects, don’t even think about showing your home before you’ve got rid of them.